mikrono/tModLoaderWiki_kr_ko/Basic-NPC-Drops-and-Loot-1.4.md

 Player player = Main.player[playerIndex];
 // Other code affecting the player.
 Might need ModPackets if relevant.
 ```

+# Editing drops
+You can edit drops as well.
+See [ExampleNPCLoot](https://github.com/tModLoader/tModLoader/blob/1.4/ExampleMod/Common/GlobalNPCs/ExampleNPCLoot.cs) to learn more.

 # Not covered in Basic level
 * Let us know.